 Yes, reducing body fat will not only help you sleep but will also improve the quality of your sleep.
 Weight loss improves blood sugar control, which could reduce restlessness.
 Lowering your body fat percentage through diet and exercise can reduce the risk of many sleep disorders.
 People who exercise routinely tend to sleep better and feel more alert during the day, thus causing them to maintain a healthier weight.

 Weight loss, whether it’s from dietary changes alone or from diet combined with exercise, can help improve the quality of sleep among people who are overweight or obese.
 Healthy sleep cycles are so important to our quality of life, especially as we age.
 Because unhealthy weight affects sleep and sleep affects our ability to maintain a healthy weight, it’s essential to achieve a healthy weight through proper nutrition and routine exercise.
-These good habits will eliminate the vicious cycle of one problem supporting the other problem and having you feel stuck.
+These good habits will eliminate the vicious cycle of one problem supporting the other problem and making you feel stuck.

 Read Next: